 American Black Journal - Sundays at 9:30am ET

-Discussion on the relationship between Detroit and the state.
-Episode 4132.Read More
+Discussion on the Tigers, the Detroit Public Safety Foundation, and Detroit art.
+Episode 4139.Read More

 About The Show

 American Black Journal is a window into American history.
 For more than 40 years, American Black Journal has been a vibrant and provocative forum for newsmakers, celebrities and everyday people.
 Currently hosted by Stephen Henderson, Editorial Page Editor of the Detroit Free Press.
 The show features topics about arts and culture, and community issues such as politics, race, and religion.